Upcoming Events and Deadlines

 Barton has agreements with four year colleges that specifically direct your studies in certain programs for seamless transition from Barton to the transfer school.
 If you plan to attend Barton and then transfer to a four-year school, please consult with your advisor regarding classes to take at Barton to help you in a smooth transition to your four-year transfer school.
 Students should also contact the college/university to where they are transferring concerning degree requirements within the appropriate department or college.

-We offer EMT classes each spring and fall semester at both our Great Bend & Grandview Plaza campus.
-No pre-requisites are required.
-Student must be 17 years or older to test for certification and have no felonies on record.
-Enrollment opens up April 6th for Fall 2022 classes.
-See our Fall 2022 EMT flyer for details on dates, times, cost, etc. See EMT Enrollment below for more information.
+We offer EMT classes each spring and fall semester at our Barton County, Grandview Plaza, and Fort Riley campuses.
+No prerequisites are required.
+Students must be 17 years or older to test for certification and have no felonies on record.

 High School Students